MrStrumff/MasterNotes/README.md

 ## Contents

-All of the main files are in the `sty` folder.
+All of the main files are in the `ceri/sty` folder.
 - `MasterNotes` for a book-style document.
 - `MasterArticle` for a article-style document.
 - `MasterLessons` for a specific "Leçons pour l'Agrégation" style document (in particular landscaped).